steffenheyne/EDeNseq/README.md

 2. Then change into source folder: `cd EDeNseq/src`

-3. Build it with: `make`  - thats it!
+3. Build it with: `make`  - that's it!

 ## Example: classify metagenomic reads against bacterial genomes